Academic reputation

 Three students having a discussion at a table in a University of Bristol building.

-We are dedicated to enhancing the teaching of economics and diversifying the subject, making an outstanding education accessible.
+We are dedicated to enhancing the teaching of economics and diversifying the subject, making it more accessible.

 Bristol is home to the Economics Network, an organisation committed to improving the teaching of economics within higher education.

-We're also home to the Economics Observatory, created during the coronavirus (COVID-19) pandemic in 2020, which helps the public understand important economic questions that the pandemic and its aftermath have raised.
+We're also home to the Economics Observatory, which helps the public understand the pressing economic questions we face today.

 Edit this page